GabrielOnDelphi/Delphi-LightSaber/README.md

 - jpegdec
 - Graphics32

-Some dependencies are disabled by default others (with more permisive license) are delivered here.
+The dependencies are not disabled by default but you can disable them.
+So, in the end you can compile without them.
 To enable the support for the above-mentioned features, install the libraries (see links below) and then add these "defines" to your project's settings: `Jpg2000;GR32`.
 The "Conditional defines" field is located in Project Options: Right-click your project, and choose "Project options -> Delphi compiler -> All configurations -> Conditional defines".

 _________________

-**Pricing**
+## Pricing

 This library is freeware (see included copyright notice).
 I don't ask for money, not even donations for this library, but you can help me by spreading the word.